 If you've gotten your hands on an Xbox Series X or Series S console and are looking for a headset to match, there are a couple of options on the market.
 There's no single best headset for Xbox Series X consoles, as which one you buy is heavily dependent on your own preferences.
 Do you despise tripping on a rat's nest of wires or want to give your gaming setup a sleek, streamlined look?
 Consider a pair of wireless gaming headphones that use Xbox Wireless Technology, which allows you to pair your headset to your console without the need for a dongle, similar to how an Xbox controller functions.
 On the other hand, if you hate the idea of running out of battery at a crucial moment or experiencing a delay in audio due to latency, you may prefer wired headphones.

-We’ve tested over 600 headphones, and below are our recommendations for the best Xbox Series X headset to buy.
-If you’re looking for our picks for other consoles and PCs, take a look at our recommendations of the best gaming headsets, the best gaming headsets for Xbox One, and the best headsets for PS4.
+We’ve tested over 625 headphones, and below are our recommendations for the best Xbox Series X headset to buy.
+If you’re looking for other consoles and PCs, take a look at our picks for the best gaming headsets, the best gaming headsets for Xbox One, and the best headsets for PS4.

 They use a 1/8" TRRS cable, which delivers full audio and microphone capability on consoles with an AUX jack.
 Their warm sound profile helps bring out sound effects in action-packed games, but if you prefer a different sound, you can customize it with a graphic EQ and presets in the companion software.
 You can also map presets onto the MixAmp, which makes it easier to cycle between them on the fly.
 Their boom mic has a great performance, so your voice should be heard clearly by your teammates, even in loud environments.

-The best headphones for Xbox Series X consoles on a budget that we've tested are the HyperX Cloud Stinger.
+The best headset for Xbox Series S and X consoles on a budget that we've tested are the HyperX Cloud Stinger.
 They have a 1/8" TRRS cable that provides full audio and mic compatibility when you plug them into your controller, which is good if you don't want to deal with the hassle that comes with audio latency or running out of battery at an inopportune time.

 They have an excited V-shaped sound profile that should emphasize the thump and rumble sound effects in action-heavy games but doesn't completely overwhelm in-game dialogue or music.
 Their boom mic also offers impressive overall performance given the relatively affordable price, as it makes your voice sound full-bodied, natural, and mostly free of background noise, even if you're gaming in a fairly noisy environment.